NLUUG/website/content/evenementen/nluug/voorjaarsconferentie-2024/talks/robbert-schep-jeroen-v-wijck-a-proposal-for-local-smartphone-based-adhoc-network-in-disaster-areas.md

 A possible solution to the problem of lack of easy data communication could be the use of battery powered hardware using a communication chip.
 From February to September of 2023, we have attempted to create a workable protocol that can build ad hoc wireless network using smartphones to share data between Wi-Fi enabled devices without the need for any external hardware.
 Our solution leverages STA/AP concurrency to establish a multi node network without the need for external hardware.

-In the last couple of years several large-scale natural disasters have happened across the globe.
-During those events much if not all the communication infrastructure was either offline due to loss of power or outright destroyed.
-Communication lines that can and often are vital to render aid quickly and effectively in these areas.
-A possible solution to the problem of lack of easy data communication could be the use of battery powered hardware using a communication chip.
-From February to September of 2023, we have attempted to create a workable protocol that can build ad hoc wireless network using smartphones to share data between Wi-Fi enabled devices without the need for any external hardware.
-Our solution leverages STA/AP concurrency to establish a multi node network without the need for external hardware.

 ## Biography